 2.2 - Configure the standalone URL - this is the URL to which the user will be directed to when clicking the icon on the App Manager, triggering the OAuth authentication flow.

-2.3 - Configure the Redirect URL - this is the endpoint to which the user will be redirected to once the authentication is successful.
+2.3 - Configure the redirect URL - this is the endpoint to which the user will be redirected to once the authentication is successful.

 When a user installs an app, an event will be triggered to the events callback URL, containing all required credentials to make use of your OAuth Client.
 You must store this information on your side, and associate it with the installation ID.
-You must also store information (for the purposes of the SSO) regarding the
+You must also store information (for the purposes of the Single Sign-On) regarding the

 AppConnect passes the installation ID and the user ID parameters when calling the standalone URL webhook.
 You can use the installation ID to retrieve the OAuth Client information you stored (see step 3).
 By using this OAuth Client information, you will be able to call Talkdesk's authorization endpoint, which was also sent in the installation event.
 This will provide you with an authorization code.